inboxsgk/iPDF/README.md

 <br>

 ## What does this project do?
  This tool converts the pages of any given pdf file into images.
 All the corresponding pages are then put together in one file, which gets saved in a separate file.
+This program makes it harder for people to copy your work and get away with it.
+They can't copy text, they can only copy pictures.

 <br>